Political positions of Donald Trump: Questioning Obama's citizenship

-For several years Trump promoted "birther" conspiracy theories about Barack Obama's citizenship.
+For several years, Trump promoted "birther" conspiracy theories about Barack Obama's citizenship.

-In March 2011, during an interview on Good Morning America, Trump said he was seriously considering running for president, that he was a "little" skeptical of Obama's citizenship and that someone who shares this view should not be so quickly dismissed as an "idiot."
-Trump added: "Growing up no one knew him"—a claim ranked "Pants on Fire" by Politifact.
+In March 2011, during an interview on Good Morning America, Trump said he was seriously considering running for president, that he was a "little" skeptical of Obama's citizenship and that someone who shares this view should not be so quickly dismissed as an "idiot".
+Trump added: "Growing up no one knew him"—a claim ranked "Pants on Fire" by PolitiFact.
 Later, Trump appeared on The View repeating several times that "I want him (Obama) to show his birth certificate" and speculating that "there's something on that birth certificate that he doesn't like."
-Although officials in Hawaii certified Obama's citizenship, Trump said in April 2011 he would not let go of the issue, because he was not satisfied that Obama had proved his citizenship.
+Although officials in Hawaii certified Obama's citizenship, Trump said in April 2011 he would not let go of the issue, because he was not satisfied that Obama had proven his citizenship.

 After Obama released his long-form birth certificate on April 27, 2011, Trump said: "I am really honored and I am really proud, that I was able to do something that nobody else could do."
 Trump continued to question Obama's birth certificate in the following years, as late as 2015.
 In May 2012, Trump suggested that Obama might have been born in Kenya.
 In October 2012, Trump offered to donate five million dollars to the charity of Obama's choice in return for the publication of his college and passport applications before the end of the month.
 In a 2014 interview, Trump questioned whether Obama had produced his long-form birth certificate.
 When asked in December 2015 if he still questioned Obama's legitimacy, Trump said that "I don't talk about that anymore."

 On September 14, 2016, Trump declined to acknowledge whether he believed Obama was born in the United States.
 On September 15, 2016, Trump for the first time acknowledged that Obama was born in the United States.
 He gave a terse statement, saying, "President Barack Obama was born in the United States, period."
 He falsely accused Hillary Clinton of having started the "Birther" movement.
 He also asserted that he "finished" the birther controversy, apparently referring to Obama's 2011 release of his long-form birth certificate, despite the fact that he continued to question Obama's citizenship in the years that followed.
 The next day, Trump tweeted a story in The Washington Post with the headline "Donald Trump's birther event is the greatest trick he's ever pulled".
 The "greatest trick" of the headline referred to the fact that cable networks aired the event live, waiting for a "birther" statement, while Trump touted his new hotel and supporters gave testimonials.
 In October 2016, Trump appeared to question the legitimacy of Barack Obama's presidency, referring to him at a rally as the "quote 'president' ".

 Social Security and Medicare

+2016 presidential campaign

+During his campaign Trump repeatedly promised "I'm not going to cut Social Security like every other Republican and I'm not going to cut Medicare or Medicaid."